RBlaine95/MakeWineGrapeAgain/README.md

 # WIP

 # Setup Instructions
--Install GitHub Desktop
+1. Install GitHub Desktop

--Create a GitHub Account
+2. Create a GitHub Account

--Do the GitHub Desktop Tutorial
+3. Do the GitHub Desktop Tutorial

--Open a branch with the project and call it <name>-Se7en (for example: Robbie-Se7en)
+4. Open a branch with the project and call it [name]-Se7en (for example: Robbie-Se7en)